 Officials confirm 1 new COVID-19 death in Dakota County, NE

 SOUTH SIOUX CITY, Neb.
-(KTIV) -- Health officials in Dakota County, Nebraska have confirmed one new COVID-19 death in the county.
+(KTIV) -- Health officials in Dakota County, Nebraska have confirmed one new COVID-19 death, bringing the county's total to 17.

-According to the Dakota County Health Department, this brings the total number of deaths in the county to 14.

-The health department also reported 2 new cases of the virus, thus far there have been 1,509 COVID-19 cases in Dakota County.
-No additional information has been released about these cases.
+According to the Dakota County Health Department, there have been 11 new confirmed cases reported in the county.
+Thus far, officials have confirmed 1,576 COVID-19 cases in Dakota County.

 The Dakota County Health Department is urging Nebraskans to follow the "Six Rules to Keep Nebraska Healthy."